sourcegraph/sourcegraph-public-snapshot/internal/encryption/README.md

 ### Composition & extension

 The `encryption.Key` interface was built to be simple, and intended to be extended through composition & embedding.
-For example we plan to enable key migrations using a Key implementation that wraps two other Keys, decrypting with one & encrypting with the other.
+For example key migrations using a Key implementation that wraps two other Keys, decrypting with one & encrypting with the other.
 You could also create an encryption.Key wrapper that implements its own versioning system, encrypting with a 'primary' Key, but being able to decrypt data with the previous keys.

 ### Implementations